Clean Air Sarnia and Area

 In 2018, the MECP identified the need for the region to evaluate cumulative emissions, exposure and impacts from multiple air pollution sources.
-In early 2020, SLEA was invited to sit as Co-Chair of the study Advisory Committee along with a community volunteer representing the Sarnia-Lambton area.
+In early 2020, SLEA was invited by the MECP to sit as Co-Chair of the study Advisory Committee along with a community volunteer representing the Sarnia-Lambton area.
 In this role, SLEA continues to align with the vision of the 2008 study design team, advocating for:

 - Use of defensible science-based methods

 - Use of monitoring data to inform air quality standards development and promotion of continuous improvement in Ontario’s air quality

 - Alignment with the Government of Canada’s Air Quality Management System (AQMS)

 For more information on the SAEHP, click HERE.

 The Canadian Ambient Air Quality Standards (CAAQS) and the Air Quality Health Index (AQHI) are metrics used in assessing air quality in Sarnia-Lambton.
 CAAQS are annual air quality standards used to identify persistent air quality issues within a jurisdiction.
 Exceedances of the CAAQS can lead to management actions, such as emissions reductions.
 The AQHI is a communication tool used to inform the public about current air quality and what it means to their health.
 Historical AQHI data from Sarnia-Lambton shows that this region has most commonly been classified as a low-risk location, with minimal action required by individuals to protect their health.